codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## Enable precise sync detection for monorepo apps
 Enable the ACR Controller in GitOps Runtimes to support precise detection of sync operations that triggered deployments for applications in monorepo setups.

-When enabled, the ACR Controller identifies and tracks application-specific changes by analyzing the application’s source path, comparing revisions, and displaying the sync operation that triggered promotions or deployments.
+When enabled, the ACR Controller identifies and tracks application-specific changes by analyzing the application’s source path, comparing revisions, and identifying the specific sync operation that triggered the promotion or deployment.

 {{site.data.callout.callout_tip}}
 **TIP**